Le lien vers cette page a été envoyé avec succès aux destinataires.

 Tips

-Tips collected by an employee in 2022 and 2023 are exempt from social levies, subject to conditions.
+Tips received by an employee in 2022 and 2023 are exempt from social security contributions, subject to conditions.

 Please note